A Brief History of the Historic Site

 In late 1982 Mrs. Maria Cole, a niece of Dr. Brown's, visited friend and schoolmate Marie Gibbs of Greensboro.
 Together they returned to the campus where both had been students and expressed a joint desire for recognition of Brown's social and educational contributions.
 Immediately Gibbs and others began sponsoring meetings of Palmer alumni and enlisting support.
 They met with North Carolina's Division of Archives and History to explore ideas.

-State Senator William (Bill) Martin soon joined the cause.
-He secured passage of a special bill in the 1983 General Assembly which allowed for planning by Archives and History of the state's first African American state historic site.
-This site would be a memorial to Dr. Brown.
+State Senator William (Bill) Martin and State Representative H. M. Michaux Jr., a Palmer graduate, soon joined the cause.
+They secured passage of a special bill in the 1983 General Assembly which allowed for planning by Archives and History of the state's first African American state historic site.
 In 1984 the legislature approved an additional $67,000 to continue the study.
 Shortly after state planning and research began, citizens organized the Charlotte Hawkins Brown Historical Foundation, Inc., a nonprofit society headed by Gibbs and later by Dr. Harold Webb.

-In November 1987, the memorial officially opened as a state historic site.
-By that time the Carrie M. Stone Teachers' Cottage had been restored as a visitor center featuring exhibits and an audiovisual program.
-Today, Canary Cottage (Brown's home) was stands furnished and restored and serves as a historic house museum.
+In November 1987, the memorial officially opened as a state historic site with the Carrie M. Stone Teachers' Cottage restored as a visitor center.
+Today, Canary Cottage (Brown's home) stands furnished and restored and serves as a historic house museum.
 Visitors can tour the home on a guided tour with site staff.
-The remaining dozen or so buildings make up the historic landscape of the school.
+Visitors are also welcome to visit Kimball Hall, the schools former dining hall, for special events.
+The remaining buildings make up the historic landscape of the school and visitors are welcome to view them from the exterior.